 How UVC Dosimeters Work

 When exposed to UV-C (254 nm), our UVC Dosimeters visibly change color from the starting yellow, to orange to deep pink.
-The color change correlates to levels of accumulated UV irradiation, which helps users see if surfaces have received enough UV-C to kill bacteria, viruses and spores – including MRSA and C. Diff.
+The color change correlates to levels of accumulated UV-C irradiation, which helps users see if surfaces have received enough energy to kill bacteria, viruses and spores – including MRSA and C. Diff.
 Delivering a sufficient dose of UV-C is vital to effectively sanitize and disinfect surfaces, which is why color-changing dosimeters are so vital to the process.

 Available as 2.5″ x 3.5″ cards or 1″ dots, our UVC Dosimeters have an adhesive backing and can be placed on surfaces or adjacent to equipment that will be disinfected with ultraviolet irradiation.
 With exposure, the patented UV-sensitive material change from yellow to orange to pink, which can be correlated to a 3-log reduction of MRSA and C.diff.
 Click here to see the study.

 WHAT IS A UVC DOSIMETER?

 UVC Dosimeters are colorimetric indicators that visibly demonstrate an accumulated dose of UV-C energy.
 When exposed to ultraviolet germicidal irradiation (UVGI), the patented photochromatic ink changes color based on the amount of accumulated dose (fluence) of UV-C that is delivered.